-One indication of a highly accurate, scholarly information source is many in-text citations and references.
+One sign of a reliable source is many in-text citations and references.
 This means you may find useful quotations or information within a source that refer or originate from another source.

 In APA style, you must credit both the original and the secondary source.
-In effect, you need to communicate to the reader the originating source of the information, while also indicating the actual source you found the source of information.
+This means you need to communicate to the reader the originating source of the information, while also crediting the actual source you are using.
 To do this, cite BOTH the original and secondary source through in-text citation within the paper, but cite ONLY the secondary source in your reference list at the end of the paper.

 |APA STYLE FORMAT||FOR EXAMPLE...|

 |For a work discussed through paraphrase, summary, or direct quotation, identify the original author(s) and publication year of the original source in a signal phrase

 Smith (the secondary source) refers to the ideas of Johnson (the original source):

 Johnson (2008) argued that the Calgary stampede is rooted in conservative political ideologies (as cited in Smith, 2013, pp. 102-103).